Icon All

 Detailed tour planning taking into account:

-Conditions: Analysis of avalanche reports, weather reports, snow profiles and own observations
+• Conditions: Analysis of the avalanche report, weather report, snow profiles, and own observations

-People: Consideration of the goals, motives, skills and group dynamics of the participants
+• People: Consideration of participants' goals, motives, skills, and group dynamics

 Graphical Reduction Method (GRM)